Frequently Asked Questions

 Recorded auditions follow the same requirements as live auditions.

-Until all steps are complete, you’ll get automatic reminders from the system, with an indication of exactly what’s missing.
-If you have scheduled your audition, but it hasn’t happened yet, you’ll get reminders for that.
-After the audition, the reminders stop.
-If you have questions about what’s missing from your application, email apply4music@vcu.edu.
+Until all steps of the application process are complete, you’ll get automatic reminders from the system, with an indication of exactly what’s missing.
+For example, if you have scheduled your audition, but it hasn’t happened yet, you’ll get reminders for that.

-Scholarship decisions are released quite a bit after acceptance letters go out, usually starting in mid-spring.
-There are University scholarships (for high academics), VCUarts scholarships, and music scholarships.
-These scholarship notifications go out at various times, and scholarships from the department go out in rounds.
-Contact us apply4music@vcu.edu if you have any questions.
+Scholarship decisions are typically released beginning in mid-spring.
+There are university scholarships (for high academics), School of the Arts scholarships, and Department of Music scholarships.
+These notifications go out at various times, and scholarships from the department are released in rounds.